hnjm/CombineOverlaySample-ForWpf/README.md

 - [ThinkGeo.MapSuite.Wpf.FeatureSourceMarkerOverlay](http://wiki.thinkgeo.com/wiki/api/thinkgeo.mapsuite.wpf.featuresourcemarkeroverlay)
 - [ThinkGeo.MapSuite.Layers.ShapeFileFeatureSource](http://wiki.thinkgeo.com/wiki/api/thinkgeo.mapsuite.layers.shapefilefeaturesource)

+### FAQ
+- __Q: How do I make background map work?__
+A: Backgrounds for this sample are powered by ThinkGeo Cloud Maps and require a Client ID and Secret.
+These were sent to you via email when you signed up with ThinkGeo, or you can register now at https://cloud.thinkgeo.com.
+Once you get them, please update the code in method Window_Loaded() in TestWindow .cs.

 ### About Map Suite
 Map Suite is a set of powerful development components and services for the .Net Framework.